mikkellam/NydusWorm/README.md

 Forked this repo

-### 2
+### Step 2
-open a console in the repo and run the Launcher.dll
+Open a console in the repo and run the Launcher.dll

 ```
 dotnet Launcher.dll
 ```
-running the launcher for the first time will generate the settingsfiles in \data from where you can maniuplate them to your liking.
+Running the launcher for the first time will generate the settingsfiles in \data from where you can maniuplate them to your liking.
 Enjoy our async module playing against a very easy bot or shut down the program and continue to step 5.

-### 3
+### Step 3

-If everything has worked up till now you will now simply have create a class implementing from IModule or IAsyncModule.
+If everything has worked up till now you will have to create a class implementing from IModule or IAsyncModule.
 We reccomend implementing an IAsyncModule as the python proxy is much slower than the c# stepmodules.
-For instance use the MyModule class as a starting point.
+For instance use MyModule.py as a starting point.

 ```
 class MyModule(IAsyncModule):
     def __init__(self, proxy_man):